Din IP-adress: Okänd · Din status: SkyddadOskyddadOkänd

 4. Turn on the switch button next to “Detect compromised passwords.”data leak iphone

 Now you’ll see various types of recommendations.
-High priority recommendations will show you passwords that may be the most vulnerable, while other recommendations will show you reused and weak passwords that you should change to enhance your online account security.
+High priority recommendations will show you passwords that may be the most vulnerable, while other recommendations will show you reused and weak passwords that you should change to enhance your iPhone account security.

 How to change compromised passwords